dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/dec-sl-updates.md

 sidebar_position: 08
 date: 2023-12-22
 ---
 The dbt Labs team continues to work on adding new features, fixing bugs, and increasing reliability for the dbt Semantic Layer.

-Refer to the following updates and fixes for December 2023:
+The following list explains the updates and fixes for December 2023 in more detail.

 ## Bug fixes

-The following are updates for the dbt Semantic Layer:

-**dbt Semantic Layer**

 - Tableau integration &mdash; The dbt Semantic Layer integration with Tableau now supports queries that resolve to a "NOT IN" clause.
 This applies to using "exclude" in the filtering user interface.
 Previously it wasn’t supported.
 - `BIGINT` support &mdash; The dbt Semantic Layer can now support `BIGINT` values with precision greater than 18.
 Previously it would return an error.